-Despite decades of analytical and empirical research, some done by the BLS, the CPI (until 1999) relied on fixed-weight Laspeyres indexes that did not account for consumer substitution among commodities.
-These Laspeyres measures of inflation were inherently an upper bound, and empirical studies led the commission to conclude that this source of bias amounted to about 0.4 percentage point per year.
-Of this, 0.15 percentage point came from estimates of the effect of substitution among the upper-level "strata" (apples vs. bananas) and 0.25 percentage point from the effect of substitution among the lower-level ELIs (red delicious apples vs. Jonathan apples).
+Despite decades of analytical and empirical research, some done by the BLS, the CPI (until 1999) relied on fixed weight Laspeyres indexes which did not account for consumer substitution among commodities.
+These Laspeyres measures of inflation were inherently an upper bound, and empirical studies led the Commission to conclude that this source of bias amounted to about 0.4 percentage points per year.
+Of this 0.4 percent, 0.15 came from estimates of the effect of substitution among the upper-level "strata" (apples vs. bananas) and 0.25 from the effect of substitution among the lower-level ELI's (red delicious apples vs. Jonathan apples).
 Starting in 1999, the CPI uses geometric weights for most of the lower-level categories while retaining the Laspeyres index for the upper-level strata.

 In addition to substitution bias among commodities, there is an outlet substitution bias, the third line in Table 1, which refers to the practice of the BLS in ignoring differences in prices for the same item across outlets.
-However, there has been a fundamental change in the nature of retailing, perhaps most pronounced in the United States, but spreading virtually everywhere, with the advent of superstores and discount chains.
+However, there has been a fundamental change in the nature of retailing, perhaps most pronounced in the U.S., but spreading virtually everywhere, with the advent of superstores and discount chains.
 The fraction of department store sales occurring at discount stores increased from roughly 45 percent in 1988 to roughly 68 percent in 1998.
-The same VCR available for US\$200 in a local appliance store may be only US\$160 at a superstore.
-The ratio for ordinary products like toothpaste varies more, perhaps in the range of US\$2.49 to US\$1.39.
-In the past two years, I have observed the same exact type of Kodak film selling for anything from US\$7.49 in a convenience store or airport to US\$1.75 with a promotional coupon in a nearby discount drugstore chain.
-Since price data are collected within outlets, the shift of consumers to purchases from discounters does not show up in the CPI as a price decline even though consumers reveal by their purchases, measured by the steady shift in market share to discount outlets, that the price decline more than compensates for the potential loss of personal services.
-In the United States, we estimated this adds another 0.1 percentage point of upward bias.
+The same VCR available for \$200 in a local appliance store may be only \$160 at a superstore.
+The ratio for ordinary products like toothpaste varies more, perhaps in the range of \$2.49 to

+\$1.39.
+In the past two years I have observed the same exact type of Kodak film selling for anything from \$7.49 in a convenience store or airport to \$1.75 with a promotional coupon in a nearby discount drug store chain.9 Since price data are collected within outlets, the shift of consumers to purchases from discounters does not show up in the CPI as a price decline even though consumers reveal by their purchases, measured by the steady shift in market share to discount outlets, that the price decline more than compensates for the potential loss of personal services.
+In the U.S., we estimated this adds another 0.1 percentage point of upward bias.10